thomas-young-2013/thomas-young-2013.github.io/_pages/projects.md

 distributed parallelization, 4) BBO with multi-fidelity acceleration and 5) BBO with early stops.

 The design of OpenBox follows the following principles.
-* Ease of use : Minimal user effort, and user-friendly visualization for tracking and managing BBO tasks.
+* Ease of use: Minimal user effort, and user-friendly visualization for tracking and managing BBO tasks.
-* Consistent performance : Host state-of-the-art optimization algorithms; Choose the proper algorithm automatically.
+* Consistent performance: Host state-of-the-art optimization algorithms; Choose the proper algorithm automatically.
-* Resource-aware management : Give cost-model based  advice to users, e.g., minimal workers or time-budget.
+* Resource-aware management: Give cost-model based  advice to users, e.g., minimal workers or time-budget.
-* Scalability : Scale to dimensions on the number of input variables, objectives, tasks, trials, and parallel evaluations.
+* Scalability: Scale to dimensions on the number of input variables, objectives, tasks, trials, and parallel evaluations.
-* High efficiency : Effective use of parallel resources, system optimization with transfer-learning and multi-fidelities, etc.
+* High efficiency: Effective use of parallel resources, system optimization with transfer-learning and multi-fidelities, etc.
 * Fault tolerance, extensibility, and data privacy protection.

 **Keywords**: Blackbox optization as a service, NAS tool, AutoML optimization engine, Distributed system.